yehjin-shin/yehjin-shin.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Graduate Student at Yonsei University
+subtitle: Ph.D.
+Student at KAIST

 profile:
   align: left